 Add Algaecide and Chlorine

-Drain your System to Prevent Freezing
+Drain Your Pool to Prevent Freezing

 Do not completely drain your pool.
-The water that’s still in the pool helps protect the interior liner and provides a safe, constant pressure.
+The water that’s still in the pool helps protect the interior liner and provides safe, constant pressure.

-Keep your Pool Cover Clean and Remove Debris
+Keep Your Pool Cover Clean and Remove Debris

-Make Sure your Pool Cover Has a Snug Fit
+Make Sure Your Pool Cover Has a Snug Fit

 Ensuring your winter pool cover has a snug fit around the entire pool is also vital for keeping things safe during the off-season.
-This is probably the trickiest part of caring for a pool during the off-season.

-Oval and irregularly-shaped pools, in contrast, are much harder to get high-quality liners for.
-A good liner goes entirely across the pool and slightly up the sides, with no more than a small amount of creasing as needed.
+The main issue here is the pool shape.
+Rectangular pool covers are easy to find in almost any size you can imagine, both thin and thick.
+In contrast, oval and irregularly-shaped pools are much harder to get high-quality covers for.
+A good cover goes entirely across the pool and slightly up the sides, with no more than a small amount of creasing as needed.

 Use Enzyme Chemicals

 Enzymes are helpful molecules when you’re trying to manage a pool.
-Although perhaps best-known for their functions within the body, enzymes are also handy in pools because they can break apart many organic molecules and ultimately convert them into carbon dioxide.
+Although perhaps best known for their functions within the body, enzymes are also handy in pools because they can break apart many organic molecules and ultimately convert them into carbon dioxide.